 Purpose:

-The purpose of the conflict of interest policy is to protect Ocean Charter School’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or trustee of Ocean Charter School or might result in a possible excess benefit transaction.
-This policy is intended to supplement but does not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.
+The purpose of the Conflict of Interest Policy is to protect Ocean Charter School’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer, trustee or employee of Ocean Charter School or might result in a possible excess benefit transaction.
+This policy is intended to supplement but does not replace: (i) any applicable state and federal laws governing conflicts of interest applicable to California public charter schools; and (ii) Ocean Charter School’s Conflict of Interest Code, adopted pursuant to the Political Reform Act (Government Code Section 81000 et seq.), including the exhibits attached thereto.